 Think of it like a bar tab.
-Instead of running your credit card for every drink, you open a tab at the start of the night and settle once at the end.
+Instead of running your card for every drink, you open a tab at the start of the night and settle once at the end.
 Lightning works the same way.
-Two parties open a payment channel on the Bitcoin blockchain, exchange as many transactions as they want off-chain, and then settle the final balance back to the blockchain when they are done.
+Two people open a channel - a private payment lane between them - record it once on the Bitcoin blockchain, then send each other as many payments as they like off-chain (without touching the main blockchain each time).
+When they are done, the final balance settles back to the blockchain.

-The result is Bitcoin payments that are instant (under a second), extremely cheap (fractions of a cent), and capable of handling millions of transactions per second.
-The base layer handles roughly 7 transactions per second.
-Lightning removes that bottleneck.
+What that means for you: Bitcoin payments that land instantly (under a second), cost fractions of a cent, and scale to millions of transactions per second.
+The base layer on its own handles roughly 7 transactions per second, which is the bottleneck Lightning was built to clear.

-Bitcoin's base layer was designed for security and decentralization, not speed.
-Every transaction must be validated by thousands of nodes worldwide and included in a block that is mined roughly every 10 minutes.
-This is what makes Bitcoin decentralized and censorship-resistant - but it also means the network can only process a limited number of transactions.
+Bitcoin's base layer was built for security and decentralization, not speed.
+Every transaction gets checked by thousands of nodes (the computers around the world that run Bitcoin) and packed into a block that is mined roughly every 10 minutes.
+That careful design is exactly what makes Bitcoin decentralized and censorship-resistant - but the same caution caps how many transactions it can handle at once.

-At 7 transactions per second, Bitcoin's base layer could not support a city, let alone a global economy.
+At 7 transactions per second, the base layer could not keep a single city running, let alone a global economy.
 Visa processes around 1,700 transactions per second on average.
-For Bitcoin to function as money for everyday purchases, it needs a way to handle high volume without sacrificing the security of the base layer.
+For Bitcoin to work as money you actually spend, it needs a way to handle that volume without giving up the security underneath.

-Lightning solves this by moving the majority of transactions off-chain while still anchoring everything to Bitcoin's security.
-The base layer becomes the final settlement layer - like a central bank settling between commercial banks - while Lightning handles the day-to-day flow.
+Lightning is that way.
+It moves most payments off-chain while still anchoring everything to Bitcoin's security.
+The base layer becomes the place where things finally settle - like a central bank settling between commercial banks - and Lightning carries the day-to-day flow.

 Open on-chain.
 Transact off-chain.
 Close on-chain.

-Once the channel is open, the two parties can send Bitcoin back and forth instantly by updating the balance between them.
-Each update is cryptographically signed by both parties.
-These transactions never touch the blockchain - they happen directly between the two nodes.
-This is why they are fast and free.
+With the channel open, the two can send Bitcoin back and forth instantly by simply updating the balance between them.
+Both sign off on every update, so neither can cheat.
+None of this touches the main blockchain - it happens directly between the two parties.
+That is exactly why it is fast and free.

-When either party wants to settle, the final balance is broadcast to the Bitcoin blockchain.
-This is one more on-chain transaction.
-The result: two on-chain transactions (open and close) can represent thousands of off-chain payments in between.
+Whenever either person wants to cash out, the final balance gets posted to the Bitcoin blockchain.
+That is one more on-chain transaction.
+So just two on-chain transactions - open and close - can carry thousands of off-chain payments in between.
+That is the whole trick.

-You do not need a direct channel with every person you want to pay.
-Lightning uses multi-hop routing to find a path through the network.
-If Alice has a channel with Bob, and Bob has a channel with Carol, then Alice can pay Carol through Bob.
+Here is the part people worry about: do you need to open a channel with every single person you might pay?
+No. Lightning uses routing - it quietly hops your payment from lane to lane until it reaches the person.
+If Alice has a channel with Bob, and Bob has a channel with Carol, then Alice can pay Carol straight through Bob.

-Routing nodes can charge tiny fees for forwarding payments - typically a fraction of a cent.
-Some people run their own Lightning node and earn these fees, though the amounts are modest.
+Those forwarding nodes can charge a tiny fee for passing a payment along - usually a fraction of a cent.
+Some people run their own Lightning node and earn those fees, though the amounts stay modest.

 | Feature | Lightning (Layer 2) | On-Chain (Layer 1) |